G6EJD/ESP32-Weather-Forecaster/README.md

 level of certainty.

 Two versions are provided one for a 1.3" OLED display and the SH1106 driver and one for the 0.96" OLED display and SSD1306 Driver.

+The ESP8266 version requires you to select the display and sensor type accordingly, currently configuraed for the 1.3" SH1106 type display and BME280 sensor.

 The code works equally well on an ESP8266 provided the time source is adjusted.